PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 # What is Cryptography?
 <partId>48e4d6d5-cd00-5c00-8adb-ae8477ff47c4</partId>

+## The Beale ciphers
+<chapterId>ae674346-4789-5ab1-9b6f-c8989d83be89</chapterId>

-Let’s start our enquiry into the field of cryptography with one of the more charming and entertaining episodes in its history: that of the Beale ciphers.<sup>[1](#footnote1)</sup>
+Let’s start our enquiry into the field of cryptography with one of the more charming and entertaining episodes in its history: that of the Beale ciphers.
+[1]

 The story of the Beale ciphers is, in my opinion, more likely to be fiction than reality.
 But it supposedly transpired as follows.

-## The Beale ciphers
-<chapterId>ae674346-4789-5ab1-9b6f-c8989d83be89</chapterId>

 In both the Winter of 1820 and 1822, a man named Thomas J. Beale stayed at an inn owned by Robert Morriss in Lynchburg (Virginia).
 At the end of Beale’s second stay, he handed Morriss an iron box with valuable papers for safekeeping.